Skip to content

 Syntax

-timeout <interval>
+@timeout <interval>

-command_timeout <interval>
+@command_timeout <interval>

 Or using custom parameter syntax:

-timeout = <interval>
+@timeout = <interval>

-command_timeout = <interval>
+@command_timeout = <interval>

-The value uses PostgreSQL interval format:
+The value uses the interval format.
+Common examples:

 Default Value